Skip to Main Content

 Curious to learn more?
 Book a 10-min free intro call.

-a woman with uterine prolapse lying in bed wondering if it's safe to have sex
+A woman with uterine prolapse lying in bed wondering if it's safe to have sex.

 You've recently given birth, and now you’ve been diagnosed with uterine prolapse.
 Suddenly, your mind is racing with questions and worries about how your body has changed.
 One thing you're likely to be wondering: "Can I still have sex?"